-Note 7.
+Note 8.
 COVID-19 Pandemic Funding

 In March 2020, the World Health Organization recognized the novel strain of coronavirus, COVID-19, as a pandemic.
-The response to the pandemic has severely impacted the level of economic activity around the world and has had wide ranging effects on the Organization, including lost revenue, changing workforce dynamics, increases in volumes, as well as increased funding sources.
+The response to the pandemic has severely impacted the level of economic activity around the world and has had wide ranging effects on the Organization.